Hyphen magazine - Asian American arts, culture, and politics

 Theresa Celebran Jones

 Theresa Celebran Jones was born and raised in Connecticut and has moved cross-country four times.
-She is the mom of a two-year-old firecracker.
-She also works full-time as a technical writer, blogs at I, Mami, and is a recent MFA dropout.
-Her only other hobbies are reading, taking pictures, and listening to hip hop.
+She currently lives in Los Angeles with her husband and two young daughters.
+She works full-time as a technical writer and is an MFA dropout.
+Her only other hobbies are reading, taking pictures, scrapbooking, and listening to hip hop.
 Clearly she has no social life.